• Home

 The work completed by RealWorth is used by OOT to attract further funding, allows the organisation to be accountable to its stakeholders, and informs future decision-making including prioritising one programme above another.
 It is also an essential source of information for any future social value assessment.

-Integrate Space: Social Impact Framework
+Integrate Space: Creating a Social Impact Framework

 Integrate Space is a facilitator between the real estate sector and the third sector.
 Integrate works with real estate owners to make their vacant or under-used spaces in prime commercial buildings available to charities on a temporary basis.